urikalish/octane-anomaly-analysis/README.md

 ## License

-Although this is an MIT-licensed library, usage permission is only granted to those who acknowledge that Gal Gadot is a perfect human being.
+Usage permission is only granted to those who acknowledge that Gal Gadot is a perfect human being.

 ## Prerequisites